funnyzak/reqtap/README-EN.md

       hex_preview_bytes: 256
       save_to_file: false
       save_directory: ""

+# Persistent storage
+storage:
+  driver: "sqlite"        # only sqlite is supported today
+  path: "./data/reqtap.db" # change to an absolute path if preferred
+  max_records: 100000       # cap retained rows (0 = unlimited)
+  retention: 0s             # optional time-based pruning, e.g. "168h"

+> **Storage tips**
+> - The embedded SQLite backend runs in WAL mode with a busy timeout, so a single binary works on macOS/Linux/Windows/containers without external services.
+> - Combine `max_records` and `retention` to keep disk usage predictable: aged-out rows are purged first, then the remainder is trimmed by count.
+> - Override at runtime with `--storage-driver`, `--storage-path`, `--storage-max-records`, or `--storage-retention`; the startup banner logs the effective settings.
+> - The legacy `web.max_requests` setting no longer controls retention—use the new `storage.max_records`/`storage.retention` knobs instead.
 ```

 By default the request body size is capped at 10 MB.
 Adjust `server.max_body_bytes` or pass `--max-body-bytes` to change it; set the value to `0` to remove the limit entirely.